-14. Attach the bottom front wires to the bottom of the nose.
-In order to attach or remove the keyhole tang from the collared bolt on earlier model Talons, the aluminum anchor lock must be rotated into the position shown below left.
-Once this is done, install the keyhole tang over the collared bolt by pulling down on the nose of the glider while pressing the tang upwards over the collared bolt.
+14. Attach the bottom front wires to the bottom of the noseplate.
+Install the keyhole tang over the collared bolt by pulling down on the nose of the glider while pressing the tang upwards over the collared bolt.
 Remember, it is the pulling down of the glider's nose rather than the upward pressure on the tang that allows you to install the tang over the bolt.

-After installing the keyhole tang, rotate the aluminum anchor lock as shown to secure the tang on the bolt.
-On newer model Talons, the keyhole tang will be secured in position by a button lock.
-Make sure that the button pops up in front of the tang to lock the tang in position after the tang is fully seated on the collar.
+After installing the keyhole tang, verify that it has been secured in position by the button lock - make sure that the button pops up in front of the tang to lock the tang in position after the tang is fully seated on the collar.

-Make sure the anchor lock is installed properly.
-There is not as much tension in the bottom wires to keep the keyhole tang engaged as with gliders with top rigging.

-Because of the lack of a kingpost and top rigging on the Talon design, tethering the glider by the nose, such as is sometimes done after setup and while waiting to fly, creates the potential for overloading the keel tube of the glider which could result in a structural failure.
+Note that on the T2, there is not as much tension in the bottom wires to keep the keyhole tang engaged as there would be on a glider with top rigging.
+Because of the lack of a kingpost and top rigging on the T2 design, tethering the glider by the nose, such as is sometimes done after setup and while waiting to fly, creates the potential for overloading the keel tube of the glider which could result in a structural failure.
 A similar problem could arise during a hang check.
 To avoid overloading the keel, any tether line attached to the nose, or any restraint used during a hang check should pull as much as possible in line with the keel, and in no case in a direction more than 45 degrees below the line of the keel tube itself.
 See the diagram in the section on towing.
 Alternately, for performing a hang check, the glider can be supported by pushing up from underneath the rear keel instead of pulling down and forward at the nose.